One of the most heavily trialled strains for women’s intimate health

 Inflammation is a normal and essential part of the immune system response, occurring when foreign substances or bacteria enter the body, or when there is trauma to a body part.
 However, associated health issues occur when these inflammatory responses are prolonged and misdirected to benign substances, or the body’s own tissues.
 The role of probiotics to help modulate inflammatory responses is a developing area of probiotic research.

-The combination of Lactobacillus reuteri RC-14® and Lactobacillus rhamnosus GR-1® was tested to assess the anti-inflammatory potential of probiotics in patients who were suffering from Inflammatory Bowel Disease (IBD).
+The combination of Lactobacillus reuteri RC-14® and Lactobacillus rhamnosus GR-1® were tested to assess the anti-inflammatory potential of probiotics in patients who were suffering from Inflammatory Bowel Disease (IBD).
 For the purposes of the trial, 20 healthy controls were sought, to compare with 20 patients who were suffering from IBD; fifteen of the IBD group were suffering from Crohn’s disease, and five were suffering from ulcerative colitis.
 All of the subjects were given a yoghurt containing the probiotic combination each day for a period of one month.
-An increase in the presence of T cells was observed in those who were taking the probiotic, and the formation of a desirable anti-inflammatory environment in the peripheral blood of these IBD patients was also noted, with fewer such effects being observed in the healthy control group.
+An increase in the presence of T cells was observed in those who were taking the probiotic.
+The formation of a desirable anti-inflammatory environment in the peripheral blood of these IBD patients was also noted, with fewer such effects being observed in the healthy control group.

 The positive effects associated with consumption of the probiotic yoghurt were confirmed by a follow-up study, in which subjects consumed plain, non-probiotic yoghurt but did not experience the same benefits.
 These results indicate that the anti-inflammatory effects noted in the original study were associated with the presence of the Lactobacillus probiotic strains GR-1® and RC-14® (Baroja, 2007).

 Other relevant studies: de los Angeles Pineda M.et al., (2011).